 Prior to this role, she served in senior policy leadership positions in the public and private sectors.
 Most recently, she was vice president and head of global policy at Sanofi and held appointments at Georgetown University as a distinguished visitor at the O’Neill Institute for National and Global Health Law and a senior fellow at the McCourt School of Public Policy.

-From 1995-2015, Cybele served in several senior professional roles in the United States Senate and House of Representatives, including 14 years as the Democratic staff director for the Subcommittee on Health and senior health advisor for the Committee on Ways & Means, and four years as Senator Kennedy’s deputy staff director for health.
-During her federal service, Cybele was at the center of virtually every major Medicare debate, had a leading role in the creation and enactment of the Affordable Care Act, and helped write many other laws affecting private health insurance and key federal health programs.
-Before moving to Congress, she was a social science research analyst at the Centers for Medicare and Medicaid Services within the U.S. Department of Health & Human Services.
+Between 1995 to 2015, Bjorklund spent 14 years as the Democratic staff director for the Subcommittee on Health and senior health advisor for the Committee on Ways & Means, four years as Sen. Edward M. Kennedy’s deputy staff director on the Committee on Health, Education, Labor and Pensions (HELP), and two years as a legislative advisor to Senate Democratic Leader Tom Daschle.
+During her federal service, Bjorklund worked to improve Medicare, led in the creation of the Affordable Care Act, and developed many other laws affecting private health insurance, health IT, research, and other programs.
+Before moving to Congress, she was an analyst at Centers for Medicare and Medicaid Services.

-Cybele serves on the Policy Advisory Committee for the Medicare Rights Center, is a member of the National Academy of Social Insurance, and is on the board of directors for the David A. Winston Health Policy Fellowship.
-She received a master’s degree from The Johns Hopkins University’s School of Hygiene and Public Health, with an emphasis on health policy and a concentration in law, ethics, and policy, and a bachelor’s degree in journalism from the School of Journalism at the University of Oregon.
+Bjorklund received a master’s degree from Johns Hopkins University’s Bloomberg School of Public Health, with an emphasis on health policy and a concentration in law, ethics, and policy, and a bachelor’s degree in journalism with an English minor from the School of Journalism and Communications at the University of Oregon.